Child Friendly Cities Initiative: FAQs

 Learn more on UNICEF USA's Child Friendly Cities Initiative web page.

-How can I get involved if my city is part of a pilot?
+How can I get involved if my city is a current partner?

 UNICEF USA’s CFCI offers the following opportunities for community members to work together to improve children's quality of life: